oracle-livelabs/oci/oci-vision-inventory/setup-prerequisites/setup-prerequisites.md

 1. In the Oracle Cloud Console, click the main menu icon to open the side menu.
 2. Click **Identity & Security** and select **Domains**.

    > Note that if you do not see **Domains** it means that your region has not been updated to support identity domains.
-If that's the case, select **Dynamic groups** and move to step 5 below.
+If that's the case, select **Dynamic Groups** and move to step 5 below.

    ![Select Domains](../images/oci_menu_domains.png)